smeup/jariko/README.md

 [Here is a short video on how to setup a Linux workstation to develop this project](https://youtu.be/4Kd1b-VPTEs)

+## RPG Unit tests: the MUTE mechanism

+We support special annotations to be used to write unit tests in RPG.
+For details see mute.md.

 ## Running tests

 All tests (except for performance tests) can be executed by running: